JL337/Mongo/README.md

 		kitchen test

-This does create, converge and verify
+Create, converge and verify will run sequentially